Joined: Tue Jul 27, 2010 1:54 am

 10Someone asked me what I use to do this so here's a basic summary of the steps.
 All the programs mentioned are free:

-- I use Ladik's MPQ Editor to load a fully patched copy of the WoW database (MPQ files) from my game folder.
+- I use Ladik's CascView to load a copy of the WoW database from my game folder.

-- The skin files end in .blp which is a Blizzard graphics format based on TGA and very few programs will open it.
+- .blp is a proprietary Blizzard graphics format based on TGA and very few programs will open it.
 Ignore the .skin files, they're not what you're after.

 - XnView also has some very basic graphics manipulation tools, including a colour channel swap tool, so you can have fun switching colours around.